ak-unitb/depot2/README.md

 # depot2
-rails App for viewing the private share deposit status
+rails app for viewing the private share deposit status